 In Japan’s industrial economy, some of the names are common.
 They are Toshiba, Canon, Honda, and Panasonic.
-They are also global innovation icons.
+They are also global Innovation icons.
 However, all of them began the journey with tinkering.
 These tinkerers did not wait for purpose-built office space, winning prize money in idea competition, or defense-related R&D projects.
 Over the years, each of them has become a large multinational.
 The underpinning of success appears to be the endless desire for perfection.
 They are in a race to offer higher quality products at decreasing costs.
-They have succeeded to scale up tinkering passion of perfection into a scientific journey of discovery, invention, and innovation.
+They have succeeded to scale up the tinkering passion of perfection into a scientific journey of discovery, invention, and innovation.
 Hence, in addition to commercial successes, each of them has occupied positions among the top 50 patent recipients in the US patent office.
 The uprising of Japan’s tinkerers to innovators offers great lessons for entering and establishing footprints in the idea economy.

 Toshiba began the journey with the tinkering passion of Tanaka Hisashige

 Tanaka Hisashige was the son of a craftsman.
 Through apprenticeship, he grew as an artisan.
 With the skill of a craftsman, he kept tinkering to invent different techniques.
 One of the notable ones was the inkstone case with a secret lock.
 At the age of 14, in 1813, he invented a loom capable of weaving intricate designs into fabric.
-Like many other Japanese craftsmen, he also found interest in the karakuri doll.
+Like many other Japanese craftsmen, he also found interest in the Karakuri doll.
 At the age of 20, he perfected many autonomous features of this doll with springs, pneumatics, and hydraulics.
-However, by the mid-1830s, the progression of Karakuri doll saturated, and it kept suffering from the erosion of creating a sensation as a humanoid robot doll.
+However, by the mid-1830s, the progression of the Karakuri doll saturated, and it kept suffering from the erosion of creating a sensation as a Humanoid robot doll.

 Tanaka’s tinkering passion continued in replicating and perfecting many useful technological devices.
 The list includes Myriad Year Clock, steam- locomotive, and steam-warship.
 In 1873, he established Tanaka Engineering Works for producing telegraph equipment for the ministry of industry of Japan.
 This small workshop was the beginning of the formation of today’s Toshiba.
 Despite the starting of the journey through tinkering, Toshiba’s uprising is through scientific investigation in perfecting ideas and making them scalable.